pmean/build-website/text/99/logistic.md

 The test in the **Model row** shows the predictive power of all of the variables in Block 1 and Block 2.
-The large Chi-square value (**28.242**) and the small p-value (**0.000**) show you that either feeding type or mother\'s age or both are significantly associated with exclusive breast feeding at discharge.
+The large Chi-square value (**28.242**) and the small p-value (**0.000**) show you that either feeding type or mother's age or both are significantly associated with exclusive breast feeding at discharge.

 The test in the **Block row** represents a test of the predictive power